NikhitaAgarwal/UserAuthenticationSystem/README.md

 Backend: Node.js, Express, MongoDB, Mongoose, JWT
 Development: Nodemon

-SetUp
+### SetUp
-Frontend Setup:
+**Frontend Setup:**

-Clone the Repository: Use git clone <repository-url> to clone the repository.
+**Clone the Repository**: Use git clone <repository-url> to clone the repository.
-Navigate to the Frontend Directory: Move to the frontend directory using cd frontend.
+**Navigate to the Frontend Directory**: Move to the frontend directory using cd frontend.
-Install Dependencies: Run **npm install** to install project dependencies.
+**Install Dependencies**: Run **npm install** to install project dependencies.
-Install React Router DOM: Use **npm install react-router-dom** to install React Router DOM.
+**Install React Router DOM**: Use **npm install react-router-dom** to install React Router DOM.
-Start the Frontend Server: Begin the frontend server with npm start.
+**Start the Frontend Server**: Begin the frontend server with **npm start**.

-Backend Setup:
+**Backend Setup:**

-Navigate to the Backend Directory: Change directory to the backend folder with cd backend.
+**Navigate to the Backend Directory**: Change directory to the backend folder with cd backend.
-Install Dependencies: Install project dependencies by running npm install.
+**Install Dependencies**: Install project dependencies by running npm install.
-Install Nodemon Globally: Execute **npm install -g nodemon** to install nodemon globally for development.
+**Install Nodemon Globally**: Execute **npm install -g nodemon** to install nodemon globally for development.

-Initialize Your Project: If you haven't already done so, create a new directory for your project and navigate into it using your terminal or command prompt.
+**Initialize Your Project**: If you haven't already done so, create a new directory for your project and navigate into it using your terminal or command prompt.

-Initialize npm: Run **npm init -y** to initialize a new Node.js project with default settings.
+**Initialize npm**: Run **npm init -y** to initialize a new Node.js project with default settings.
 This will create a package.json file in your project directory.

-Install Required Packages: Use npm to install the necessary packages.
+*8Install Required Packages**: Use npm to install the necessary packages.
 For Express, Mongoose, Axios, and other packages, you can run the following commands:
 **npm install express mongoose axios**

 This command will install Express, Mongoose, and Axios packages and add them to your package.json file as dependencies.

-Install Additional Packages: Depending on your project requirements, you may need to install other packages.
+**Install Additional Packages**: Depending on your project requirements, you may need to install other packages.
 For example, if you're using bcrypt for password hashing or JWT for authentication, you can install them as follows:
 **npm install bcrypt jsonwebtoken**
 Verify Installation: After installing the packages, verify that they are added to your package.json file by checking its content.
 You can also verify the installation by running your project and ensuring that there are no errors related to missing modules.

-Instruction:
+### Instruction:

 Input Validation:
 Ensure email format is correct.